Realizing groups as symmetries of infinite translation surfaces: Geometrical preliminaries: translation surfaces

 In this section, we present the end-grafting construction, which is used to prove several results in \cref{sec:proofs-isometries,sec:proofs-Veech}.
 We begin with a more abstract statement on the existence of translation structures on most Riemann surfaces.

 \begin{proposition} Every orientable surface $S$ which is not homeomorphic to the sphere $\mathbb{S}^2$ admits a translation structure. \begin{proof}

 Any surface $S$ can be triangulated and hence admits a Riemann surface structure $X=X(S)$, see Section 46A in~\cite{AhlforsSario60}.
 It is then sufficient to show that if $X$ is not homeomorphic to the sphere $\mathbb{S}^2$, then~$X$ admits a non-identically zero holomorphic $1$--form $\omega$.
 If $X$ is compact of genus $0<g<\infty$ then the space of holomorphic $1$--forms is a complex vector space of dimension $g$.
-If $X$ is non-compact one can actually say more: if $D\colon X\to\Z_{\geq 0}$, there exists a holomorphic $1$--form $\omega$ on $X$ whose divisor is precisely $D$.
-This follows from the fact that $D$ is the divisor of a holomorphic function on $X$, and any holomorphic vector bundle on~$X$ is holomorphically trivial.

-In other words, for any non-compact Riemann surface $X$ with a prescribed divisor $D$, one can always find a translation structure $M$ on $X$ whose conical singularities realize $D$. \end{proof} \end{proposition}
+If $X$ is non-compact then, as known from complex geometry, any holomorphic vector bundle on $X$ is holomorphically trivial.
+In particular, it is possible to extract a non-vanishing section $\omega$ of the canonical bundle on $X$ (that is, a never vanishing holomorphic~$1$--form).
+The desired translation structure is $(X,\omega)$ and the charts are given by local integration of the~$1$--form~$\omega$. \end{proof} \end{proposition}

 The end-grafting construction described by Maluendas and Randecker guarantees certain geometric constraints that \cref{prop:translation_structure_Riemann_surface} can not certify.
 We now provide a brief overview of this construction; see Theorem 2 in~\cite{Randecker2016} for a detailed description.